 - As Regret Becomes Guilt (2007) - Demo compilation

 - We Are the Nightmare (2008)

 This band contains examples of the following tropes:

 - Concept Album: United, chronicling a bad relationship.

 - Cover Version: "Roses on White Lace", "The Things You Said", and "Sunglasses at Night" (Corey Hart).
-They also recorded a cover of The Lake for the special edition of Starve, but this wound up not being released thanks to legal issues that Malone chose not to elaborate on.
+They also recorded a cover of The Lake for the special edition of Starve, but this wound up not being released thanks to copyright issues.

 - Creator Breakdown: Malone spent the better part of the 2000s struggling with a drinking problem; when he finally quit, his old anorexia issues came back tenfold strong, culminating in his weighing only 128 pounds, which is a dangerously low amount for a man of his stature (6'1") and build.
 He then gradually began to pull his life back together from there, which wound up resulting in his having to sit out a tour.
 Thankfully, he's since gotten better.